-- I. The school has a general Health and Safety Policy that includes risk assessments and has arrangements in place to deal with emergencies. - II.
-All staff know what action to take in the event of a medical emergency.
-This includes: - How to contact emergency services and the information they are required to - Who to contact within the school.

-- III.
-Action to take in a general medical emergency is displayed in prominent locations for staff.
-These include classrooms, first aid areas, the staff room and food preparation areas. - IV.
-If a child needs to be taken to hospital, a member of staff will always accompany them and will remain with them until a parent/carer arrives.
-The school tries to ensure that the staff member will be someone the child is familiar with. - V. Staff should not take children to hospital in their own car, it is safer to call an ambulance.
+- The school has a general Health and Safety Policy that includes risk assessments and has arrangements in place to deal with emergencies. - All staff know what action to take in the event of a medical emergency.
+This includes: -How to contact emergency services and the information they are required to -Who to contact within the school. - If a child needs to be taken to hospital, a member of staff will always accompany them and will remain with them until a parent/carer arrives.
+The school tries to ensure that the staff member will be someone the child is familiar with. - Staff should not take children to hospital in their own car, if it is safer to call an ambulance.